Admission to the GCB Program

-Completed applications will be screened by the GCB admissions committee based on: research experience, letters of recommendation, personal statement, grades and GRE General Test scores.
-GRE Subject Tests in biology, chemistry, physics, or mathematics are recommended but not required.
-In general, interviews are also required as part of the admissions process, and applicants invited to be interviewed will be notified in December/January.
+In addition, interviews are required as part of the admissions process.
+Applicants invited for an interview will be notified in December/January.
 Admissions decisions will be made in late February/early March, with all decisions finalized by April 15th.

 All students accepted for admission into the PhD program receive tuition and health insurance coverage, plus a twelve-month stipend for living expenses.
 In addition, applicants are encouraged to apply for scholarships from prestigious funding sources such as the National Science Foundation and the National Institutes of Health.